-James Meadows begins his fifth year in the athletic training program at Cumberland University and was named Head Athletic Trainer in January 2013.
+James Meadows begins his sixth year in the athletic training program at Cumberland University and was named Head Athletic Trainer in January 2013.

 Meadows worked with the football, men's basketball and the men's and women's golf programs upon his arrival at CU in 2009-10 and is currently the football athletic trainer.